 2/ Recent evidence suggests that vitamin D may also help in the prevention of many other diseases.
 Adequate levels of vitamin D are also associated with other health benefits

 such as immunity and cardiac function.

-3/ Low levels of vitamin D may be associated with a range of diseases including osteoporosis, cardiovascular disease, multiple sclerosis and mental health issues.1,2
+3/ Low levels of vitamin D is associated with a range of diseases including osteoporosis, cardiovascular disease, multiple sclerosis and mental health issues.1,2

 Where does vitamin D come from?

 5/ The main natural source of vitamin D in humans is from the dermal synthesis of pre-vitamin D following exposure to sunlight.3

 6/ In the UK, vitamin D can only be made in the skin by the action of UV sunlight during the summer-time, as sunlight of the critical wavelength only reaches the UK between approximately April / May and September / October depending on how far north the person lives.